 The COVID-19 pandemic continues and is moving into its third year.
-We at the Mountain, we need to be attentive to the health of the entire community, including our resident friars, guests and others who visit by following best practices set by public health and church officials.
+We at the Mountain need to be attentive to the health of the entire community, including our resident friars, guests and others who visit by following best practices set by public health and church officials.

 - Discuss your COVID-19 vaccination status with Fr.
 Lou or whoever takes your call.
 All overnight guests should be fully vaccinated, including a booster shot.
 Please bring a copy of your vaccination card with you when you come to the Mountain.

 In cases where guests could not get vaccinated, such as for young children or due to underlying health issues, we ask that you speak with Fr.
 Lou or whoever takes your call about these protocols:

 - Unvaccinated overnight guests take a COVID-19 test two days before arrival at the Mountain to ensure that they are negative for COVID.
 Please bring a copy of the record with you.

 - Unvaccinated guests should be please consider wearing a mask for the safety and well-being of our community.

 These guidelines supersede any previous verbal, written or electronic guidance.
 As the pandemic evolves, so may these guidelines.
 We thank you for your understanding.
 Let us all continue to pray for everyone impacted by COVID-19.